novoda/android-demos/AndroidTestAutomationStarter/README.md

 execute `start_server.sh`

-You can check if the server is running by going to http://localhost:4567/ where you should see **Sinatra doesn’t know this ditty.**
+You can check if the server is running by going to http://localhost:4567/ where you should see **Server is running**

 Now all you need to do is run the app from Android Studio!